The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Relative-motion effects on the deceleration parameter

 Going back to expression (\ref{ltq4}), consider a contracting bulk flow (with $\vartheta<0$) in a perturbed tilted Bianchi universe with non-negligible anisotropy (i.e.~set $|\zeta|/H\lesssim1$).
 In this more general case, it is possible to make the local deceleration parameter negative, by appealing to both the anisotropy ratio ($\zeta/H$) and to the scale ratio ($\lambda_H/\lambda$).
 Then, the transition scale, which marks the $\tilde{q}=0$ threshold and the apparent change from deceleration to acceleration, is given by

 As in the sub-Hubble case (ii) discuss before, the deceleration parameter turns negative on lengths smaller that $\lambda_T$.
-Also, as expected, in the absence of any anisotropy, that is when $\zeta=0$, the above reduces to its counterpart obtained in tilted Einstein-de Sitter and generalised FRW universes (see~\cite{T3,T4} and also expression (\ref{FRWTS}) here).
-There, as well as here, the transition length is a fraction of the Hubble scale and closely analogous to the Jeans length~\cite{T3}.\footnote{The Jeans length ($\lambda_J\sim c_s\lambda_H$, with $c_s$ representing the sound speed -- e.g.~see~\cite{TCM,EMM}) marks the scale below which weak pressure perturbations dominate over the background gravitational pull and dictate the local linear collapse of a protogalaxy.
-In analogy, the transition length marks the scale below which weak peculiar-velocity perturbations ``dominate'' over the background expansion and ``dictate'' the locally measured value of $\tilde{q}$.} Here, the anisotropy of the Bianchi background will increase $\lambda_T$ when $\zeta>0$, or decrease it if $\zeta<0$, though the effect is weak in either case (in realistically anisotropic models with $|\zeta|/H\ll1$).
+Compared to the FRW studies (e.g.~see Eq.~(22) in~\cite{T4} or (\ref{FRWTS}) here), the background anisotropy has added the shear-related term in the denominator of the above.
+Put another way, in the absence of anisotropy, $\zeta=0$ and expression (\ref{BTS}) reduces to its counterpart obtained in tilted Einstein-de Sitter and generalised FRW universes.
+There, as well as here, the transition length is a fraction of the Hubble scale and closely analogous to the Jeans length~\cite{T3}.\footnote{The Jeans length ($\lambda_J\sim c_s\lambda_H$, with $c_s$ representing the sound speed -- e.g.~see~\cite{TCM,EMM}) marks the scale below which weak pressure perturbations dominate over the background gravitational pull.
+In analogy, the transition length marks the scale below which weak peculiar-velocity perturbations ``dominate'' over the background expansion.} Here, the anisotropy of the Bianchi background will increase $\lambda_T$ when $\zeta>0$, or decrease it if $\zeta<0$, though the effect is weak in either case (in realistically anisotropic models with $|\zeta|/H\ll1$).

 According to the current observations, the anisotropy of the universe is small (if any).
 Therefore, in all realistic scenarios we may assume that $|\zeta|/H\ll1$.
 Then, on sub-horizon scales, expressions (\ref{ltq4}) and (\ref{BTS}) are replaced by their tilted Einstein-de Sitter counterparts, namely by Eqs.~(\ref{ltq6}) and (\ref{FRWTS}) respectively.\footnote{Just like in the tilted almost-FRW universes (see~\cite{T4} for further discussion and technical details), including pressure and spatial curvature to tilted almost-Bianchi cosmologies, with a physically reasonable degree of anisotropy, will make no difference to Eqs.~(\ref{ltq6}) and (\ref{FRWTS}) on scales well inside the Hubble horizon.} Applying these relations to the observational data, one can estimate the associated values of the deceleration parameter and of the corresponding transition scale measured by observers living inside the reported bulk peculiar flows (see Table~\ref{tab2}).